Cellular-Imaging-Amsterdam-UMC/omero-script-menu-widget/REAMDE.md

 This project is licensed under the AGPL.

-## Author
+## Authors

+Rodrigo Rosas-Bertolini and Torec Luik, Amsterdam University Medical Center.

-Originally developed by Aleksandra Tarkowska.
+Originally developed by Aleksandra Tarkowska as omeor-webtest (add here link from where we forked).

 ---